0LNetworkCommunity/documentation/docs/community-programs/ftw-ongoing-full-time-workers-program.md

+# For The Win (FTW) Impact Program
-The iqlusion FTW Program aims to collect ongoing donations, and redistribute those donations to any engineers working full-time on the 0L platform on a monthly basis (collectively the FTW).
+The Infinite Game FTW Program aims to collect ongoing donations, and redistribute those donations to any engineers working full-time on the 0L platform on a monthly basis (collectively the FTW).